yufree/xcmsrocker/README.md

 2. Pull the Rocker image `docker pull yufree/xcmsrocker:latest`

+2.1 If you don't use RStudio and only run R script on HPC, you can use `sif` version: `docker pull yufree/xcmsrocker:sif`

+2.2 If you preferred running image on computer with ARM processor (M1 or Raspberry pi), you can use `arm` version: `docker pull yufree/xcmsrocker:arm`

 3. Use `docker run -e PASSWORD=xcmsrocker -p 8787:8787 yufree/xcmsrocker` to start the image

+3.1 If you need to access your local data on current directory, you can use `docker run -v $(pwd):/home/rstudio/$USER -e PASSWORD=xcmsrocker -p 8787:8787 yufree/xcmsrocker`

 4. Open the browser and visit <http://localhost:8787> or [http://[your-ip-address]:8787](http://%5Byour-ip-address%5D:8787) to power on RStudio server

 5. Default user name is `rstudio` and password is `xcmsrocker`

 6. Enjoy your data analysis!
-If you perferred to try PMDDA workflow, do the following step in RStudio:
+If you preferred to try PMDDA workflow, do the following step in RStudio:

 -   Go to File - New File - Rmarkdown...
 -   Click 'From Template'